 Even though the common refrain is half of all marriages end in divorce, the divorce rate has declined steadily for decades.

 At the moment, six distinct generations live in America.
-How each approaches family, relationships, marriage, and divorce, varies a great deal.
+How each approaches family, relationships, marriage, and also divorce, varies a great deal.
 These ideas form important pieces of their distinctive identities.

 As always, there are exceptions to every rule.
 Statistics paint with broad strokes.
 No single group is entirely uniform.
 Within each demographic, you find anomalies and individuals who buck these tendencies.
-Still, looking at the larger trends, examining divorce by generation, shows us the prevailing norms and how they’ve changed.
+Still, looking at the larger trends, and examining divorce rates by generation, shows us the prevailing norms and how they’ve changed.

 The GI Generation

 This also includes how they view marriage and divorce.
-The “’til death do us part” part of the vows hold a great deal of weight.
+The “’til death do us part” part of the vows holds a great deal of weight.
 Marriage is for life.
-Husbands work, wives take care of the kids and the house.
+Husbands work, while wives take care of the kids and the house.
 Divorce often carries a stink of moral failing.
 This group tends to be a stronghold of so-called “traditional values.”

 The Silent Generation

-Born between 1927 and 1945, the Silent Generation, also known as the Mature Silents, look similar to the GI Generation.
-Like the previous generation, many went to war, fighting in the Korean and Vietnam Wars.
+Born between 1927 and 1945, the Silent Generation, also known as the Mature Silents, looks similar to the GI Generation.
+Like the previous age group, many went to war, fighting in the Korean and Vietnam Wars.

 Also like their predecessors, this generation didn’t rock the boat when it came to marriage, family, and divorce.
 Again, marriage was largely viewed as an unbreakable bond and divorce wasn’t often a realistic option.
-People married before they had kids, couples didn’t live together ahead of the wedding, and all those things applied.
+People married before they had kids, couples didn’t live together ahead of the wedding, and all those rules applied.

 This is also the generation that welcomed rock and roll, civil rights, television, and credit cards.
-They pushed at traditional boundaries and social norms.
-Due to the sheer size, these shifts caused substantial change.
+They pushed traditional boundaries and social norms.
+Due to the sheer size, these shifts caused a substantial cultural change.

 Also known as the “Me Generation,” large slices of the population began to put individual fulfillment ahead of traditional family roles.

 It also meant mothers weren’t as omnipresent as in previous generations.
 With more of a focus on individuality, divorce increasingly became acceptable.
-Instead of remaining trapped in an unhappy, or even unsafe, marriage, there was a way out.
+Instead of remaining trapped in an unhappy or even unsafe marriage, there was now a way out.

 - In the years between 1990 and 2012, the divorce rate for people 55-64 doubled.

 Similarly focused on individuality like their parents, they also have a more cynical view of society and authority.
-Especially as they watched the dream of the change of the late ‘60s morph into the excess and greed of the ‘70s and ‘80s.
+Especially as they watched the idealism of the late ‘60s morph into the excess and greed of the ‘70s and ‘80s.

 Baby Boomers often emphasized career over family.
 It was common for both parents to work.
 As divorce rates spiked, Generation X was the first generation where it was normal to have divorced parents.
 It wasn’t a moral failing, it wasn’t necessarily bad, it was often a simple fact of life.
 The response to this, however, is interesting.

 Statistically speaking at least, Generation X reacted to the increased divorce rate by staying married.
 As a whole, more members of this generation waited until later in life to marry or put it off completely.

 - That’s up from 65% for the two previous decades.
-And this trend also continues.
-Divorce rates are even lower for couples married in the 2000s.
+And this trend continues.

 Millennials have a bad rap.
-According to the media, they’re responsible for the death of everything from home ownership and golf to restaurant chains like Hooters and banks.
+According to the media, they’re responsible for the death of everything from homeownership and golf to banks and restaurant chains like Hooters.
 It’s comical at this point, all the destruction they’ve been blamed for.

 Millennials have a 26% marriage rate.
 Compare that to 36% for Gen X, 48% for Baby Boomers,and 65% for Mature Silents.

 Whatever you want to call this generation, there’s going to be a bunch of them.
 Maybe they, too, will continue to put off marriage like their predecessors—that’s the way the needle has moved.
 Maybe the divorce rate will continue to decline.
-We’ll just have to wait and see.
+We’ll just have to wait and see what the future holds.